AKwasTaken/ChronoFlip/README.md

 - 480px: Mobile

 ## Credits
-- Developed by Aneeth Kumaar
+- Developed by Aneeth Kumaar with Cursor.
 - Copyright © 2024 ChronoFlip (No, not really)

 ## Browser Compatibility